greg-raven/Uncommon-Sense/_drafts/all.md

 There is no subjugation so perfect as that which keeps the appearance of freedom for in that way one captures volition itself.
 Jean-Jacques Rousseau

 The First Amendment says nothing about a right not to be offended.
-The risk of finding someone else’s speech offensive is the price each of us pays for our own free speech.
-Free people don’t run to court — or to the principal — when they encounter a message they don’t like.
+The risk of finding someone else's speech offensive is the price each of us pays for our own free speech.
+Free people don't run to court --- or to the principal --- when they encounter a message they don't like.
 They answer it with one of their own.
 Jeff Jacoby

 The First Amendment says nothing about a right not to be offended.
-The risk of finding someone else’s speech offensive is the price each of us pays for our own free speech.
-Free people don’t run to court — or to the principal — when they encounter a message they don’t like.
+The risk of finding someone else's speech offensive is the price each of us pays for our own free speech.
+Free people don't run to court --- or to the principal --- when they encounter a message they don't like.
 They answer it with one of their own.
 Jeff Jacoby

 Southerners did not stop with an open defense of slavery.
-They went on to attack northern society for its ‘wage slavery’ and ‘exploitation of workers,’ using arguments repeated by socialist critics of capitalism.
+They went on to attack northern society for its 'wage slavery' and 'exploitation of workers,' using arguments repeated by socialist critics of capitalism.
 The southern writer who developed these arguments most extensively was George Fitzhugh, a Virginia planter and lawyer.
 His two books were provocatively entitled Sociology for the South: Or the Failure of the Free Society and Cannibals All!
 Or Slaves Without Masters.
 In them, Fitzhugh defended slavery as a practical form of socialism that provided contented slaves with paternalistic masters, thereby eliminating harsh conflicts between employers and allegedly free workers.
-‘A Southern farm is the beau ideal of Communism; it is a joint concern, in which the slave … is far happier, because … he is always sure of support.’ … ‘The best governed countries, and which have prospered the most, have always been distinguished for the number and stringency of their laws,’ he wrote; ‘liberty is an evil which government is intended to correct.’
+'A Southern farm is the beau ideal of Communism; it is a joint concern, in which the slave ... is far happier, because ... he is always sure of support.' ...
+'The best governed countries, and which have prospered the most, have always been distinguished for the number and stringency of their laws,' he wrote; 'liberty is an evil which government is intended to correct.'
 Jeffrey Rogers Hummel

-Among the several cloudy appellatives which have been commonly employed as cloaks for misgovernment, there is none more conspicuous in this atmosphere of illusion than the word ‘Order’.
+Among the several cloudy appellatives which have been commonly employed as cloaks for misgovernment, there is none more conspicuous in this atmosphere of illusion than the word 'Order'.
 Jeremy Bentham

-The banks — commercial banks and the Federal Reserve — create all the money of this nation and its people pay interest on every dollar of that newly created money.
+The banks --- commercial banks and the Federal Reserve --- create all the money of this nation and its people pay interest on every dollar of that newly created money.
 Which means that private banks exercise unconstitutionally, immorally, and ridiculously the power to tax the people.
 For every newly created dollar dilutes to some extent the value of every other dollar already in circulation.
 Jerry Voorhis

 And ye shall know the truth, and the truth shall make you free.
 Jesus of Nazareth

 The law is not the private property of lawyers, nor is justice the exclusive province of judges and juries.
 In the final analysis, true justice is not a matter of courts and law books, but of a commitment in each of us to liberty and mutual respect.
 Jimmy Carter

-Why doesn’t everybody leave everybody else the hell alone?
+Why doesn't everybody leave everybody else the hell alone?
 Jimmy Durante

 We used to be a free people.
 Now we are hedged in by millions of laws.
 Harassed by a plague of opportunistic lawyers.
 Harmed by regulations meant for our protection.
 Unnecessarily taxed to pay for a suffocating bureaucracy.
 Drowning in petty paperwork.
-Stifled by ‘rights’ that rarely benefit anyone.
+Stifled by 'rights' that rarely benefit anyone.
 Joan Beck

 None are more hopelessly enslaved than those who falsely believe they are free.
 Johann Wolfgang von Goethe